 How to Winter Sow Snapdragon Seeds Successfully

 Did you know that you can also start snapdragon seeds outdoors too?
-They are a great cold-tolerant annual that works well with winter sowing.
+They are a great cold-tolerant annual that works well with the winter sowing method.
 If you lack indoor growing space or want to try a more low-maintenance approach to starting seeds, head over to my winter sowing guide to get my tips for starting snapdragon seeds outdoors.

 snapdragon bouquet with view of front porch garden and gomphrena truffala pink